- Pub/shop < 1 mile

 A beautiful Grade II* listed black and white timbered cottage, dating back to the 15th century and ideally situated in the centre of the pretty village of Weobley, part of Herefordshire's famous Black and White Trail.

-The spacious master bedroom of this Weobley cottage boasts an abundance of rare wall and ceiling beams with gorgeous furnishings and sumptuous bed linen, plus the bathroom has an impressive slipper bath, ideal for a relaxing soak.
+The spacious master bedroom boasts an abundance of rare wall and ceiling beams with gorgeous furnishings and sumptuous bed linen, plus the bathroom has an impressive slipper bath, ideal for a relaxing soak.

 The charming sitting room with dining area, again with many wall and ceiling beams, has been thoughtfully furnished and the kitchen has everything the discerning holidaymaker could wish for.